Fred McBrier

 Mooring Buoy Status

-This buoy was reinstalled in May 2023.
-The mooring was shifted to a helix anchor off the starboard side, straight out from the engine.
+This buoy was reinstalled May 11, 2023.
+The mooring runs to a helix anchor off the starboard side, straight out from the engine.
 A guideline extends from this mooring to the boiler piping in case of poor visibility.

 Photos of the Fred McBrier